• Skip to main content

 Average House Price: £88,000 – £128,500

 Hull city centre and the inner suburbs shouldn’t be overlooked by property investors, as there is a wide range of property opportunities here.
-Investors can choose from old period houses, flats/apartments, traditional terraces and new build houses too.
+Investors can choose from old, period houses, flats/apartments, traditional terraces and newly built houses too.

 Districts such as Old Town, The Avenues, Newland, Botanic and Victoria Park all have the potential for professional lets, family lets, shared accommodation and student lets depending on the area in question.
 It’s not too difficult to find property at or below the Hull average house price in these areas.